swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 ### `CopyOnWrite`

-With some work, property delegates can provide copy-on-write wrappers (example courtesy of Brent Royal-Gordon):
+With some work, property delegates can provide copy-on-write wrappers (original example courtesy of Brent Royal-Gordon):

 ```swift
 protocol Copyable: AnyObject {